gordonwatts/func_adl_server/README.md

 ## Timing Tests

-If you want to run some timing tests you can fairly easily with the following commmand:
+If you want to run some timing tests you can fairly easily with the following command:

 ```
 pytest -k "test_good_" --durations=0